nitrofortin/dataflow/docs/sourcedir/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. this  test        :members:

+.. test automodule:: data

 Welcome to dataflow's documentation!
 ====================================

 .. toctree::
    :maxdepth: 2

-   :caption: Contents:
+   intro

 .. autoclass:: SmartDataFrame
-   :members:

-.. automodule:: data

 Indices and tables